rockstor/rockstor-doc/interface/overview.rst

 Now the Rock-ons root should be consistent, albeit empty, once again, and (re-)installation of Rock-ons should work as before.
-Or, if the configuration backup was created this could now be executed, which should skip all existing configuration elements and only result in the re-installation of the previously capture Rock-ons.
+Or, if the configuration backup was created this could now be executed, which should skip all existing configuration elements and only result in the re-installation of the previously installed Rock-ons.

 .. _rockons_update: